kasem-sm/SlimeKT/README.md

 ## Important ‼️

 SlimeKt's server was hosted at Heroku but as they dismissed their free plan, the app does not works as expected.
-You can clone the repo and start the Ktor server locally (Please refer the Backend section below).
+You can clone the repo and start the Ktor server locally (Please refer [Project Setup Guide ⚒](https://github.com/kasem-sm/SlimeKT#project-setup-guide-) section for more information)
 Meanwhile these days I'm also exploring NextJS with Typescript so I plan to recreate SlimeKT's backend using the same stack.

 ## Introduction 🙋‍♂️